Search Close Search

 Overview

-The UMass Chan Psychology Training Program has a long history of preparing emerging psychologists to assume professional employment within public sector settings that address the needs of people with serious mental illness.
-The Training Program began in 1922 at the Worcester State Hospital (WSH), and the doctoral psychology internship has been accredited by the American Psychological Association since 1957 and remains one of the oldest continuously funded internships in the country.
-The Program eventually relocated to the UMass Chan Medical School but maintained its affiliation with WSH (now Worcester Recovery Center and Hospital).
-In 2023, the Program was awarded funding by the Massachusetts Department of Mental Health (DMH) to develop additional training pathways for psychologists interested in careers in DMH and the public sector system, particularly psychologists of diverse racial, ethnic, and cultural backgrounds.
-With this new contract from DMH, the Program has implemented an expanded training model, including the doctoral internship, a predoctoral practicum, and the current postdoctoral fellowship.
-The new UMass Chan Comprehensive Psychology Training Program at WRCH increases our annual training capacity to 12 trainees (4 predoctoral students, 5 doctoral interns, and 3 postdoctoral fellows) and significantly expands our ability to train future psychologists.
+The UMass Chan Psychology Training Program has a long history of preparing emerging psychologists to assume professional employment within the UMass Chan and Memorial health systems, the Department of Mental Health (DMH), and other public sector settings that address the needs of Massachusetts residents with serious mental illness.
+The program began in 1922 at the Worcester State Hospital, has been accredited by the American Psychological Association since 1957, and is one of the oldest continuously funded psychology internships in the country.
+After the program was permanently moved to the UMass Chan Medical School, the psychology training program continued its affiliation with WSH (now Worcester Recovery Center and Hospital) and was funded under the psychiatry department’s Department of Mental Health (DMH) training grant.

 1) The General Inpatient / Serious Mental Illness track (2 positions)